Vale: a prose linter

 BasedOnStyles

-to include the supplementary styles and their precedence.BasedOnStyles = Vale, Google, proselint, alex, Readability
+to include the supplementary style.BasedOnStyles = Vale, Google, proselint, alex, Readability

 -